tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 <cref> TODO: Discuss freshness guarantees provided by secret derivation from
 the TLS main secret and message transcript.
 Differences between Background Check and Passport mode.
 </cref>

+## Security of Reattestation After EKU

+Reattestation relies on the assumption that both peers have derived the same `Main Secret N+1` during the preceding EKU exchange.
+EKU by itself does not guarantee that the peers transitioned to a consistent key state in the presence of an active attacker.
+Deployments that require stronger guarantees will have use an authenticated transition mechanism discussed in {{!I-D.ietf-tls-extended-key-update}}
+(e.g., post-handshake client authentication or Exported Authenticators) to detect key-schedule divergence before relying on reattestation results.

 # Privacy Considerations {#priv-cons}